-If a STA receives an ATIM frame during the awake window, it shall be awake during allocations within the current beacon interval that have the Source AID equal to broadcast AID or have a Source AID that identifies a STA whose MAC address is equal to the TA field of the received ATIM frame, or during any DTI that is scheduled through the CBAP Only field in the DMG Parameters field (8.4.1.46 (DMG Parameters field)) set to 1.
+A STA that is in PS mode and following a wakeup schedule and has not performed unscheduled power save to enter doze state and receives an ATIM frame during the awake window shall be awake during allocations within the current beacon interval that have the Source AID equal to broadcast AID or have a Source AID that identifies a STA whose MAC address is equal to the TA field of the received ATIM frame, or during any DTI that is scheduled through the CBAP Only field in the DMG Parameters field (8.4.1.46 (DMG Parameters field)) set to 1.
 If a STA transmits an ATIM frame during the awake window, it shall attempt to deliver its BUs during allocations within the current beacon interval that have a Destination AID equal to broadcast AID or have a Destination AID that identifies a STA whose MAC address is equal to the RA field of the transmitted ATIM frame, or during any DTI that is scheduled through the CBAP Only field in the DMG Parameters field (8.4.1.46 (DMG Parameters field)) set to 1.
 A STA that receives or transmits an ATIM frame during the awake window may enter the doze state when it has successfully transmitted to and received from all corresponding peer STAs for this beacon interval a QoS Data frame with the EOSP subfield set to 1; otherwise it shall stay active until the end of the current BI.
 ATIM frame transmissions and MSDU transmissions follow the rules defined in 10.2.3.5 (ATIM frame and frame transmission).

+NOTE—A STA that has performed unscheduled power save to enter doze state and receives an ATIM frame during an awake window can use the incoming traffic indication to exercise the unscheduled power save mechanism to leave doze state following the procedure in 10.2.6.2.2 (Non-AP and non-PCP operation without a wakeup schedule) or 10.2.6.3.2 (PCP operation without a wakeup schedule).

+Figure 10-xxx (Example of ATIM frame response behavior in PS mode) illustrates an example of a DMG STA response to an ATIM frame.
+For illustration purposes the 5 beacon intervals shown in the figure are numbered from 0 to 4.
+The PCP is following a wakeup schedule, with 1 Awake BI out of every 4 beacon intervals.
+The non-PCP STA A is also following a wakeup schedule, with 1 Awake BI out of every 2 beacon intervals.
+In addition, STA A performs unscheduled power save during BI 0, and also during BI 2 through BI 4.
+STA A is required to stay awake during the following CBAP after receiving an ATIM frame in BI 2.
+An ATIM frame received during BI 4 however serves as a traffic indication and PCP will transmit frames to STA A only after STA A has performed unscheduled power save to leave doze state.

+Figure 10-xxx—Example of ATIM frame response behavior in PS mode

 [Editorial – Following the capitalization preference discussion in the 802.11 maintenance group, change all instances of “Power Management mode” to “power management mode” (global change for DMG and non-DMG).]